 HAVS (caused through operating vibrating tools/machines).

-Ken has been instructed as an expert witness in many personal injury cases since 1975 but in recent years only accepts asbestos, noise and hand arm vibration injury disease cases.
+Ken is a forensic engineer and has been instructed as an expert witness in many personal injury cases since 1975 but now only accepts asbestos, noise and hand arm vibration injury disease cases.

 In 1968 he formed a Consulting practice and was involved in the design and supervision of many building services contracts with 45 Engineers located at his offices in Manchester, Liverpool and Burnley.